top of page

 & Answer : While we do not ship our roller shades, we do have a pickup facility located in Austin TX at 183/Burnet Rd in North Austin that is available for 24/7 pickups.
 To order any of my roll shade screens as a DIY or Contractor, go to our HobbsScreens.com website and under our Roller Shade Screens section you will see our roller shade screens listed as Exterior Patio Roll Shade Screens and Interior Commercial Grade Roll Shade Screens.

-To see how EASY it is to install our Outdoor Roll Up Shades or Interior Interior Office Window Shades, please watch the following video that explains how to measure and how to install Roll-Up Shades.
+To see how EASY it is to install our Outdoor Roll Up Shades or Interior Office Window Shades, please watch the following video that explains how to measure and how to install Roll-Up Shades.

 Installation area for my line of patio roller shades